 We believe in an evidence-based approach to health care that will lead to more efficient use of resources and greater impact for our communities.

 The McCall MacBain Foundation is committed to evidence-based approaches to health and wellbeing.
-Our Principal, Dr. Marcy McCall MacBain, is an academic scholar and teacher in this field, and it is a philosophy the Foundation aims to advance.
+Dr. Marcy McCall MacBain is an academic scholar and teacher in this field.

 During our first decade, we focused primarily on maternal health in geographies with the lowest maternal and newborn health outcomes.
-We supported both on-the-ground initiatives, and research, including the development of potentially life saving technologies that could be implemented in low resource contexts.
+We supported both on-the-ground initiatives, and research, including the development of potentially lifesaving technologies that could be implemented in low resource contexts.
 For example, we supported the Monash Institute of Pharmaceutical Sciences’ Inhaled Oxytocin Project in the development of a novel aerosol delivery system for oxytocin, used to manage complications from excessive bleeding during and after childbirth.

-Two of our existing grantees within the Health Fund is New Leaf Foundation.
-Read more about them in the Grantee Spotlight below.
-We look forward to soon announcing new grantees as part of our youth wellbeing strategy.
+One of our existing grantees within the Health Fund is New Leaf Foundation.
+We will soon announce new grantees as part of our youth wellbeing strategy.